blakecannell/bbc-sound-effects-download/README.md

 ### Misc
 If you're curious as to how this works checkout the `download.sh` file above, I commented it pretty well so you can follow along.

 Why Bash?
 Because most people are capable of running it without installing other language compilers/interpreters.
-Yes it was painful and experienced bash devs might screw their nose up at a few things, idgaf.
-I'd have much rather written this in ruby.
+Yes it was painful and I'd have rather written this with something more dev friendly. 😋

 Enjoy x